sparc-coop/blossom/README.md

 # What is Sparc.Kernel?

-**Sparc.Kernel** is an opinionated framework-of-a-framework for .NET 6.0 Web, Mobile, and Desktop development using a single shared codebase.
+**Sparc.Kernel** is an opinionated framework-of-a-framework for .NET 6.0 Web, Mobile, and Desktop development using a single shared codebase (C# and Blazor).

 ## OK, what is it really?